FrankBijnen/ExifToolGui/README.md

 ﻿# ExifToolGui
 <h4>A GUI for ExifTool</h4>

+<h4>Warning</h4>
+As of June 21, 2024 MS defender started flagging the V63.3.3 installer as a virus.
+Postponing development until this is settled.

 This is an updated version of the ExifToolGui program created by Bogdan Hrastnik.
 Many thanks go out to him.

 <b>Released version: <b>V6.3.3</b> updated June 7, 2024</b><br>